cgaraydev/pokemonApp/README.md

 # Pokemon Database

-This is a Kotlin Android app that utilizes the PokeApi REST API.
+An Android app developed with Kotlin, powered by the PokeApi REST API.

-## Developing...
+## Under Development...